 We have entered into strategic relationships to develop new manufacturing process technologies and products and to manufacture certain products, including our joint development partnership and our IMFT joint venture with Intel.
-On January 14, 2019, we exercised our option to acquire Intel's interest in IMFT.
-As a result, Intel can elect to set the closing date of the transaction to be any time between approximately six months to one year from the date we exercised our call option.
-At the time of closing, we expect to pay Intel approximately \$1.5 billion in cash for Intel's interest in IMFT and IMFT Member Debt.
-As of February 28, 2019, current debt included \$1 billion of IMFT Member Debt.
+In January 2019, we exercised our option to acquire Intel's interest in IMFT and, in the third quarter of 2019, Intel set the closing date of the transaction to occur on October 31, 2019.
+At closing, we expect to pay Intel approximately \$1.4 billion in cash for Intel's noncontrolling interest in IMFT and IMFT Member Debt.
+As of May 30, 2019, current debt included \$858 million of IMFT Member Debt.

 Our joint ventures and strategic relationships are subject to various risks that could adversely affect the value of our investments and our results of operations, including the following: